Research themes

 Theme Leads: Dr Catriona Mayland and Dr Stefania Vicari

 Our research will focus on improving quality of life by developing a holistic approach across the whole cancer experience.
-This will span from risk and prevention to diagnosis, treatment, survivorship, palliative and supportive care as well as bereavement support.
-We will address different experiences in terms of the access to and the provision of services for cancer prevention and care.
+This will span risk and prevention to diagnosis, treatment, survivorship, palliative and supportive care as well as bereavement support.
+By supporting empirical research, including studies of digital data, we will address different experiences in terms of the access to, and the provision of, services for cancer prevention and care.
 Inclusivity is a key driver of this theme, with a vision that has patients and those important to them at the centre of what we do.

 Governance

-The Board comprises the Vice Presidents for all five of the University's faculties, alongside the Vice President for Research and the Deputy Vice President for Innovation.
-The Board also includes the Commercial Director and Manager, the Head of Finance for the Faculty of Medicine, Dentistry & Health and, from Research, Partnerships and Innovation, the Head of Faculty Research Growth for Medicine, Dentistry & Health and the Research Growth Officer for Cancer Research.
+The Board comprises the Vice Presidents for all five of the University's faculties, alongside the Vice President for Research & Innovation, and the Deputy Vice President for Innovation.
+The Board also includes the Commercial Director and Manager, the Head of Finance for the Faculty of Health and, from Research, Partnerships and Innovation, the Head of Faculty Research Growth for Health and the Research Growth Officer for cancer research, plus the Head of Campaign Management from Campaigns & Alumni Relations.
+The academic lead for the university's cancer research strategy, Prof Jim Catto, is also a member as of November 2023.